-Oh, before we forget – the best part; AWR has a Reports function.
-In the Reports section you are able to create customizable reports on almost all features of AWR such as rankings, analytics, on-site audits, and backlinks.
+Oh, before we forget – the best part; the Advanced Web Rankings tool has a Reports function!
+In the reports section you are able to create customizable reports on almost all features of AWR such as rankings, analytics, on-site audits, and backlinks.
 You can combine features and display them in such a way that you do not need to create any separate reports.
 Plus, the reports can be exported into different formats, like PDF, CSV and HTML, and be scheduled or automatically shared through mail or across browsers.

 * AWR comes as a cloud version.
 The AWR Desktop version was available in the past, but is no longer under active development.

 There are four different AWR Cloud pricing plans:

 - Pro Plan: $99 per month,